kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

 ```

 ## Check For Missing Values
 For the subway stations, there are no missing values in the GPS column.
-Which means, that the capture group extracted something for all rows.
+Which means that the capture group extracted something for all rows.

 ```python